deathbeds/jupyterlite-pyodide-lock/README.md

   jupyter lite build
   ```

-## Check the Site Works Offline
+#### Check Widgets Works Offline

-- disconnect from the internet
+- disconnect from the internet ✈️
+  - _this step is optional, but is the most reliable way to validate a
+    reproducible site_
 - start a simple, local development server

   ```bash